DanOvando/sraplus/README.md

 **One important note**.
 By default, `sraplus` includes estimation of process error.
-When running a simplified CPUE like this, the model can’t really handle estimating both process error and a q\_slope (since the persistent trend in the CPUE values caused by the qslope can be soaked into the process error or the qslope).
-So, you need to provide a VERY imformative prior on the q\_slope parameter if you’re going to try and estimate (i.e. fix the q\_slope parameter), or turn off process error (inside `fit_sraplus` set `estimate_proc_error = FALSE`) (the recommended option in this case).
+When running a simplified CPUE like this, the model can’t really handle estimating both process error and a q\_slope\_prior (since the persistent trend in the CPUE values caused by the qslope can be soaked into the process error or the qslope).
+So, you need to provide a VERY imformative prior on the q\_slope\_prior parameter if you’re going to try and estimate (i.e. fix the q\_slope\_prior parameter), or turn off process error (inside `fit_sraplus` set `estimate_proc_error = FALSE`) (the recommended option in this case).

 By now the order of operations should be pretty familiar: pass things to driors, then driors to fit\_sraplus.
 In this case, instead of passing an